 What Is A Stomach Ulcer?

 Stomach ulcers are also known as gastric ulcers which are painful sores in the stomach lining.
-Stomach ulcers are a kind of peptic ulcer disease.
+Stomach ulcer is a kind of peptic ulcer disease.
 Peptic ulcers are any ulcers that have an effect on both the stomach and small intestines.

 Stomach ulcers happen when the thick layer of mucus that safe guards your stomach from digestive juices is decreased.
 This gives permission to the digestive acids to eat away at the tissues that line the stomach, resulting to an ulcer.